jsborjesson/jsborjesson.github.io/_posts/2017-11-09-writing-in-other-languages-in-vim.md

 noremap! <M-u>u <C-k>u:
 ```

 Note that I'm using the peculiarly named `noremap!` function, which maps them both in Insert and Command-line mode.
+Command-line mode is important because you want to be able to search for foreign words.